A topic from the subject of Biochemistry in Chemistry.

 Main Concepts

-• Biological databases: Bioinformatics relies heavily on the use of biological databases, which store information on genes, proteins, and other biological molecules.
+• Biological databases: Bioinformatics relies heavily on databases storing information on genes, proteins, and other biological molecules.
+Examples include GenBank, UniProt, and PDB.

-• Molecular modeling: Computational chemistry uses molecular modeling to simulate the behavior of molecules and atoms.
+• Molecular modeling: Computational chemistry uses molecular modeling to simulate molecular and atomic behavior.
+Methods include molecular mechanics, molecular dynamics, and quantum mechanics.

-• Drug discovery: Computational chemistry is used to identify and design new drugs by simulating the interactions between molecules and biological targets.
+• Drug discovery: Computational chemistry helps identify and design new drugs by simulating molecule-target interactions.
+This includes virtual screening, quantitative structure-activity relationship (QSAR) studies, and de novo drug design.

 Bioinformatics Experiment: Gene Expression Analysis